rikoprogrammer/rikoprogrammer.github.io/README.md

 ### Book project

-I am currently working on a book that teaches people how to perform statistical programming in the pharmaceutical industry using R programming language.
+I am currently writing a book that teaches people how to perform statistical programming activities in the pharmaceutical industry using the R programming language.
+You can view the development version of the book below.

 [Book](https://statsprogrammingbook.netlify.app/)

 ### Consulting Firm

 I am currently setting up a consulting firm where I will be offering statistical consultancy services in Data Science, clinical trials, and other data related topics.
+This will give me a good platform to share my knowledge and experiences gained so far in my professional and academic life.

 [EPM](https://epm-square-analytics.netlify.app/)